- Poly Fluoro Ltd

 2. Bearings for wind turbines

 Like solar tracker systems, wind turbines too have a tracking system which maximizes the angle of the turbine to ensure it receives the most energy.
 In addition to this, the process of harnessing wind energy is a rotary process, implying higher RPMs and a need for lower friction.
 Any friction in the system immediately results in a net energy loss.
-Hence, polymers such as PTFE find use in these applications.
-Although PTFE can be an expensive material, the coefficients of friction it offers can be as low as 0.03 when moving against polished stainless steel.
+Hence, high-performance polymers such as PTFE find use in these applications.
+Although PTFE can be an expensive material, the coefficient of friction it offers can be as low as 0.03 when moving against polished stainless steel.
 This allows a simple PTFE bearing to take on loads and prove effective in applications where otherwise heavy and more expensive metal assemblies would be needed.
 Furthermore, as PTFE is a self-lubricating material, the need for grease and/or constant maintenance is significantly reduced.
 This is especially useful for wind turbines, which are usually located in remote areas and benefit from needing less maintenance.

 3. EV charging stations